The resources in this section provide guidance regarding options for creating multimedia presentations.

 Your computer may have a microphone on it, or you may have an external microphone, headset, or webcam that includes a microphone.
 Regardless, when you actually record yourself, be sure to do a test recording to make sure that the volume levels are high enough.
 If you cannot hear yourself or the volume is too low to hear well, check your recording volume settings to make sure that you have selected the correct recording device and that the volume is turned up.

 The same rules of using a microphone apply to using a video camera.
 You may have a webcam on your computer, external webcam, or separate video camera.
 When you get started, be sure to run a test to make sure the camera is capturing what you intend it to capture.
 If you are capturing yourself (so your students can see you), make sure the lighting is appropriate and that any other aspects of your environment are not distracting to the viewers.

-Ensemble: If you need help, help is available!
-Viterbo uses an online video management tool called Ensemble to upload and share videos.
-This tool, available via http://ensemble.viterbo.edu (access using your Viterbo ID and password) allows you to upload and share video files privately to your courses.
-It even integrates with Moodle, so sharing the videos stored in Ensemble only takes a few clicks.
-For information on how to use Ensemble, go to http://libguides.viterbo.edu/technologyguides/ensemble.
+Echo360: If you need help, help is available!
+Viterbo uses an online video management tool called Echo360 to record, upload, and share videos.
+This tool, available via Moodle or https://www.echo360.org (access using your Viterbo email and password) allows you to upload and share video files privately to your courses.
+It even integrates with Moodle, so sharing the videos stored in Echo360 only takes a few clicks.
+Click here for information on how to use Echo360.

 Technical Resources: There are also resources for trying these options for multimedia.
 We have the following resources available for instructors:

 People: If you would like someone to walk you through the process, no problem.
 Please contact firstname.lastname@example.org.